A curiosity journal of math, physics, programming, astronomy, and more.

 #(rng-rand-nth rng '[F F F +]))}}))

-A couple things to notice: first, experimentation suggests favoring F to follow + and -; secondly, it's not very fruitful to follow + with - or vice versa.
+A couple things to notice: first, experimentation suggests favoring F to follow + and -; secondly, there's no point in following + with - or vice versa.

 To draw a generated system, we'll need to convert this "successors encoding" into an L-system definition: